 Injury Fault For Rear End Auto Collisions in Arizona

 Every year in Arizona, more than 43,000 rear-end traffic collisions occur.
 This represents nearly half of all of the Arizona traffic accidents that occur on an annual basis.
-Generally speaking, there is an assumption that whenever an Arizona rear-end crash occurs, the trailing driver will be found to be at fault for the incident.
-While this is usually the case, there are exceptions, and anyone who finds themselves in this situation need to seek the immediate help of experienced Arizona car accident injury lawyers.
+Generally speaking, there is an assumption that whenever an Arizona rear-end crash occurs, the trailing driver will be found to be at fault for the incident and injuries.
+While this is usually the case, there are exceptions, and anyone who finds themselves in this situation need to seek the immediate help of Phoenix car accident lawyers.
 Below is a brief introduction to this issue.

 Arizona Rear-End Crashes: Fault and Injury